Caregiving for Individuals with Dementia: Tips for Support and Well-being

 2. Seeking out respite options – It is important to recognise when you need a break from caregiving duties so that you do not become overwhelmed or burned out.
 Look into local adult day centres, in-home care agencies, or even ask family members or friends if they would be willing to step in temporarily.

-3. Stay connected with others – Maintaining social connections is vital for mental health and overall well-being.
+3. Stay connected with others – Maintaining is vital for mental health and overall well-being.
 Joining support groups designed specifically for caregivers can offer valuable advice from others who are experiencing similar challenges while giving you an outlet to share your experiences.

 Remember that prioritising self-care does not mean neglecting your responsibilities as a caregiver.